How to Add Google Analytics to Your WordPress Site

 select-a-site-category

-The wizard will now prompt you to enter your license key and then click the Connect ExactMetrics button:
+The wizard will now prompt you to enter your license key.
+You can find it in your email purchase receipt or inside your account area on the ExactMetrics website.
+Once you’ve entered it, click the Connect ExactMetrics button:

 ExactMetrics license key and GA connection

-Next, it’ll ask you to connect your Google account.
-Select the account that contains the Google Analytics profile.
+Next, the setup wizard will ask you to connect your Google account.
+Select the account that contains your Google Analytics profile.

 sign-in-with-google